akshaychandilkar/Excel_Vedaa_Store-_Analysis/README.md

 # Excel_Vedaa_Store-_Analysis

 Objective:
-Vrinda store wants to create an annual sales report for 2024.
+Vedaa store wants to create an annual sales report for 2024.
 So that, Vrinda can understand their customers and grow more sales in 2025.